Gandasulium sieboldii (Wall.) Kuntze

 Photograph by: peganum

-Hedychium spicatum is a Perennial up to 1.50 metres tall.
+Hedychium spicatum is a perennial plant growing about 1.5 metres tall.

 ] from Himachal Pradesh to Arunachal Pradesh.